Many people want to know how to add captions to YouTube videos. Adding subtitles to YouTube videos benefits your viewers and helps your content too.

 Often videos are unscripted, especially interviews with back and forth banter.
 This is when you need to create the captions from scratch.

 Creating transcriptions from scratch can be hard.
 Maybe hard is not the right word.
 Tedious.
 If you have transcribed before, you know what I mean.

 When the speaker is talking fast, or if there is a back and forth discussion between two speakers, you'll be pausing a lot just to get everything down.
 Unless you are a professional transcriber, we mere mortals tend to be slow at this.

 Obviously the longer the video, the longer it takes to transcribe.
 If you have a lot of videos....well you can imagine how long that could take.

 Getting Started in YouTube

-Now on the left sidebar you, look for subtitles.
-Click on Subtitles.
+On the leftsidebar look for Subtitles and click on it.
 Then look under the videos (on the right) and you will see Languages with a dropdown arrow.
-When you drop it down, then you can Add a language (subtitle).
+When you drop it down, you can Add a language (subtitle).